Online Application Selection: National Certificate in Computing (Games, Apps and Encryption) BTEC Level 3

 What will I study?

 You will develop your programming ability in several languages and learn how to build apps to demonstrate your skills.
-You will investigate security threats to data and plan & apply techniques to defend against security attacks on IT systems, explore how encryption protects data, learn more about how computer systems work, hardware and software, the way components of a system work together & how data in a system is used.
-You will be able to apply your computational thinking skills to help you analyse & break down problems and design & evaluate solutions and where relevant, you will work with or visit industry professionals to see some of this work in practice.
-All of our students take part in the national Bebras Computational Thinking Challenge, which BHASVIC have won for the past 4 years!
+You will investigate security threats to data and plan & apply techniques to defend against security attacks on IT systems.
+You will explore how encryption protects data, learn more about how computer systems work, hardware and software, the way components of a system work together & how data in a system is used.

 Is this course right for me?

 This course provides a strong core study of computer science to enable progression into higher education, with a focus on areas such as software engineering, game development, app design & programming.
 It is also a good foundation for degrees where computing-related skills and knowledge may be advantageous, such as business studies, sciences and engineering.
 Equally, the course supports direct entry into a range of careers in the computing industry.
 A degree apprenticeship is another path that a number of our current students are pursuing (where you earn a salary and have your university fees paid for) is another possible progression route from this course.